akwilliamson/Hacker-News-Clone/README.md

 Hacker News is a site where users post links to articles, vote on which ones they like best, and discuss the articles with comments.

-**DONE** DONE As a user, I want to post a link, so that I can share it with other nerds.
+**DONE** As a user, I want to post a link, so that I can share it with other nerds.

 **DONE** As a user, I want to vote up other people's links, so that I can promote links that I like.